-New Year’s Eve in Italy: why you should spend it in Naples
+New Year’s Eve in Italy: here is why you should spend it in Naples

 I hope this article finds you quickly enough so that you’re able to rethink whatever plans you’ve made and change them to spend New Year’s Eve in Italy.
 Naples is the city every Italian thinks of when it comes to New Year’s celebrations.
 Why is that?
 I remember hearing that spending the most celebrated night of the year in Naples could be dangerous, or irresponsible, because of the fireworks.
 As an Italian, I let those voices influence me for a long time.
 But I’ve traveled to Naples at other times of the year and I couldn’t have enough of it!
 Last year, I decided I was big enough to go and see for myself what it feels like to spend New Year’s Eve in Naples.
 And now, it’s time for you to know: New Year’s Eve in Naples is an unforgettable experience.
 Naples is a city that lives on tourism, but it also has a considerable issue with poverty, so it’s in the citizens’ best interest to present that night to perfection.
 You might even not notice the poverty at all, because the enthusiasm, the fragrances, the sights, and of course, the tastes, will all mesmerize you.